Difaroo/ArcRunner.local/docs/PROJECT_HISTORY.md

     - Updated Page Header titles to "Grey / White" hierarchy.
     - Restored material icons for Generate button.
 - **Version Bump**: 0.8.0 -> 0.8.1.

+## 2025-12-24: v0.9.0 - Series Page Overhaul

+### Context
+A significant UX overhaul for the Series Page to streamline episode management and improve visual consistency.
+Users needed faster ways to create, rename, and edit episodes without navigating away from the list view.

+### Features
+- **Series Renaming**:
+    - Added inline editing to the Series Page header.
+    - Hover-to-edit pencil icon with Save/Cancel controls.
+- **New Episode Workflow**:
+    - Introduced a dedicated "NEW EPISODE" button in the header.
+    - Implemented a modal dialog for creating episodes with Title and Number.
+- **Inline Episode Editing**:
+    - Clicking an episode number now activates "Row Edit Mode".
+    - Allows direct modification of Title and Episode Number.
+    - Replaced text buttons with square, outlined Icon Buttons (Check/X) using `outline-success` and `outline-destructive` variants for consistency.

+### UI Refinements
+- **Header Standardization**: Renamed "Series" to "Episodes" in the page header.
+- **Table Styling**: Updated table headers to standard uppercase/stone style.
+- **Visual Cleanup**: Removed redundant side panel titles and unified background colors.
+- **Version Bump**: 0.8.1 -> 0.9.0.